DISCOVER: A Solver for Distributional Counterfactual Explanations: Qualitative Analysis of Distributional Counterfactuals

-Algorithm~\ref{alg:discover} is written as if all $M$ candidates are materialized; that would require $\mathcal{O}(Mnd)$ memory.
+The DISCOVER algorithm in the main paper is written as if all $M$ candidates are materialized; that would require $\mathcal{O}(Mnd)$ memory.
 However, a streaming implementation that generates and scores candidates one-by-one only needs to keep the best-so-far candidate, reducing memory to $\mathcal{O}(nd + Nn)$ (plus caches and small proposal buffers).